Ivi logo mobile

 Title/Registration Questions

 A - Every state has different title and registration requirements.
-It is best to check with your local laws for specific information on title and registration.
-Federally, for importation, vehicles over 25 years old are NHTSA exempt, and over 21 years old in original configuration are EPA exempt. https://www.importavehicle.com/blog/vehicle-title-and-titling-information-by-state
+It is best to check with your local laws and DMV for specific information on title and registration.
+Federally, for importation, vehicles over 25 years old are NHTSA exempt, and vehicles over 21 years old in original configuration are EPA exempt.
+That does not automatically guarantee registration in every state, but it is the federal basis for legal importation. https://www.importavehicle.com/blog/vehicle-title-and-titling-information-by-state

 2) My imported car doesn't have a 17 digit VIN, can you help me?

-A - Vehicles over 25 years old are not required to meet FMVSS standards.
-Each state handles title and registration.
-They may have some specific title requirements, but please read this newsletter from the NHTSA before they "assign" a VIN to your vehicle. http://www.importavehicle.info/2014/03/can-i-have-two-vins-on-my-car-or-vin.html
+A - Vehicles over 25 years old are not required to meet FMVSS standards, and many imported vehicles will have shorter chassis numbers instead of a 17-digit VIN.
+Each state handles title and registration differently and may have specific title requirements.
+Please read this newsletter from the NHTSA before they "assign" a VIN to your vehicle: http://www.importavehicle.info/2014/03/can-i-have-two-vins-on-my-car-or-vin.html

 3) I didn't get a title with my car.
 What is an Export Certificate?